GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 The **[Attribution Reporting
 API](https://developer.chrome.com/docs/privacy-sandbox/attribution-reporting/)**
-enables functionality to measure events on one site, like clicking or viewing an ad, that lead to a conversion on another site—again, all without being able to track the individual on that cross-site journey.
+enables functionality to measure events on one site, like clicking or viewing an ad, that lead to a conversion on another site—without enabling cross-site tracking.

 We would like to continue testing on the Attribution Reporting API and we are planning on **[extending the origin